shalakars4u/BirthdayTracker/README.md

 - BirthdayTrackerFunction/src/main/java/com/birthdaytracker/InsertBirthdayDateLambda- Code for the application's Lambda function which is used to insert data to birthdayTracker table.
 - BirthdayTrackerFunction/src/main/java/com/birthdaytracker/GetDateOfBirthLambda - Code for the application's Lambda function which is used to retrieve date of birth and age of a person.
-- BirthdayTrackerFunction/src/main/java/com/birthdaytracker/GetNamesPerMonthLambda - Code for the application's Lambda function which is used to retrieve BirthdayTracker object which has name,dateofbirth,month,date.
+- BirthdayTrackerFunction/src/main/java/com/birthdaytracker/GetNamesPerMonthLambda - Code for the application's Lambda function which is used to retrieve list of BirthdayTracker object which has name,dateofbirth,month,date.
 - BirthdayTrackerFunction/src/test/java/com/birthdaytracker/ - Contains Unit Tests for BirthdayTrackerFunction.
 - template.yaml - A template that defines the application's AWS resources.